asilverlight/Meta-RAG/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=4 python run.py --RAG_type worst2best --dataset_name nq --temperature 0 --top_p 0.8 --gpu_memory_utilization 0.4 --model_name qwen2.5-7b-instruct --system_prompt 0
 ```
-### the Generalizability of RAG-Blender
+### the Generalizability of Meta-RAG
-In this part of the experiment, we investigated the generalization ability of the RAG-Blender system.
+In this part of the experiment, we investigated the generalization ability of the Meta-RAG system.
 First, the  model was trained on the original four datasets using the information from the original three subsystems.
 Then, the trained model was tested on two new datasets.
 Additionally, keeping the datasets unchanged but replacing the external knowledge and generators of the subsystems, we conducted the experiments again.
-### the Efficiency of RAG-Blender
+### the Efficiency of Meta-RAG
-In this part of the experiment, we investigated the efficiency of the RAG-Blender framework.
-We conducted comparative experiments for self-consistency@3, @5, and @7, and compared the results with those of RAG-Blender.
+In this part of the experiment, we investigated the efficiency of the Meta-RAG framework.
+We conducted comparative experiments for self-consistency@3, @5, and @7, and compared the results with those of Meta-RAG.

 <table style="width: 100%; border-collapse: collapse;">
   <thead>